 About Me

-Welcome!
-I am a doctoral student in Political Science at National Taiwan University and currently serve as project coordinator for the Civil Defense and Democracy Resilience Project at Emory University.
-My research interests include judicial politics, legal mobilization, contentious politics, state–society relations, and democratization.
+I am a doctoral student in Political Science at National Taiwan University and project coordinator for the Civil Defense and Democracy Resilience Project at Emory University.
+I study how governments use courts, law, and control over information to manage political conflict, and how citizens judge those institutions afterward.
+My interests span judicial politics, legal mobilization, contentious politics, state–society relations, and democratization.

 For further information, please feel free to contact me at: d14322004@ntu.edu.tw